By: Susan Dugdale | Last modified: 08-21-2023

 What's most likely to happen is great guffaws of laughter, and helpless giggles.

-When it's complete pull everyone together for a feedback round.
+When it's done, pull everyone together for a feedback round.
 Cover what not being looked at felt like from both sides.

 Yes, it's nonsense.
 It's also fun, and very effective!